FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 ## The sports

-You can find a general schedule <a href="Schedule" target="_self">here</a>, while a detailed one including more information (especially locations and **rules**) on each of the sports can be found on their respective sites.
+You can find a general schedule <a href="schedule" target="_self">here</a>, while a detailed one including more information (especially locations and **rules**) on each of the sports can be found on their respective sites.

 In short, we offer the following sports:
 MONDAY_LINKS